Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Size of Dataset Samples

 \section{Size of Dataset Samples}

-In this section we detail the number of training, validation, and test edges for all of the newly created splits detailed in Section~\ref{sec:create_datasets}.
-There are in Tables~\ref{table:collab_samp_size} and~\ref{table:ppa_samp_size} for ogbl-collab and ogbl-ppa, respectively.
+In order to aid reproducibility of results when running LPShift manually; this section details the number of training, validation, and test edges for all LPShift dataset split types introduced within in Section~\ref{sec:create_datasets} and all datasets.